coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

   - Successful software development is a long-term activity
   - The most important single aspect of software development is to be clear about what you are trying to build
   - **The different phases of a software project, such as design, programming, and testing, cannot be strictly separated**
-  - Programming and design cannot be considered without also considering the management of these activites.
+  - Programming and design cannot be considered without also considering the management of these activities.

 "It is easy - typically expensive - to underestimate any of these points.
 It is hard to transform the abstract ideas they embody into practice.
 The need for experience should be noted.
 Like boat building, bicycling, and programming, design is not a skill that can be mastered through theoretical study alone."